dhis2/training-docs/content/android/tg_exploreandroidapp.md

 New Features in latest version

+### Line list

+The DHIS2 Android App can now render analytics that have been created in the line listing app.Analytics to be displayed require to be configured using the Android Settings WebApp where administrators will be able to decide the tables to be displayed for end users.

+To configure analytics open the Android Settings WebApp on your DHIS2 server and follow the steps below:
+- Select Home or Program from the Analytics menu
+- Select the visualization type "Event visualization"
+- Click on the "Add Visualization" button
+- Search by typing the name of the visualization and select it by clicking on it
+- Add an alternative title, otherwise, the app will display the name of the visualization
+- In the app, the users will be able to search by period, Org. unit, or any of the columns added in the Line List.

 ### Error Navigation

 The Android App has improved the navigation of sync errors on the user interface.
 The app will display the sync errors in a simple and clean manner allowing the user to navigate from the home screen to the exact field that is causing the error inside the event or data set.